 Renaming a synced folder as an Admin or Power User with full permissions on the cloud

-Renaming a folder that is configured for sync to a Turbo device will deselect the folder and respective sub-folders from being synced to Turbo until the next sync cycle.
+Renaming a folder that is configured for sync to a Smart Cache device will deselect the folder and respective sub-folders from being synced to Smart Cache until the next sync cycle.

-Canonical renaming a synced folder using Egnyte Connect Desktop App
+Canonical renaming a synced folder using Egnyte Desktop App

-Renaming a folder that is configured for sync to a Turbo device to its canonical variate will result in an empty folder listing on Mac clients.
+Renaming a folder that is configured for sync to a Smart Cache device to its canonical variate will result in an empty folder listing on Mac clients.

 Administrative User password change

-Changing the password of the Admin/service account user in the cloud will invalidate the auth token and will require Administrators to reauthorize the the Turbo device to get Turbo back to working state.
+Changing the password of the Admin/service account user in the cloud will invalidate the auth token and will require Administrators to reauthorize the Smart Cache device to get Smart Cache back to a working state.
 Administrators are recommended to follow the best practice and use service accounts and avoid changing passwords.

 Degraded performance on Hyper-V with Broadcom adapters

-Hyper-V virtual machines of Turbo (VMs) hosted on Windows Server 2012 (R2) server may exhibit slow network performance if Broadcom network adapters are installed in the host.
+Hyper-V virtual machines of Smart Cache (VMs) hosted on Windows Server 2012 (R2) server may exhibit slow network performance if Broadcom network adapters are installed in the host.
 This can happen if Virtual Machine Queue (VMQ) is enabled on the physical network adapter used by the VMs.